 Prang Watercolor Paint Cakes Set of 12

-Prang's set of 8 watercolors is a great economical option for beginner artists who are looking to experiment without any fuss.
+Prang's set of 8 watercolors is a great economical option for beginner artists who want to experiment without any fuss.
 The oval half-pans come in a durable plastic case that is ideal for transport.
 All of the colors are semi-moist and transparent and come with one brush.

 Winsor & Newton Cotman Watercolor Sketchers Pocket Box